 But while everyone’s situation is different, these emails bring up a topic to think about: when you’re young and unsure of yourself, is school worth it?
 Or is it better to pursue your current interests and dreams while you work out why you want to go to school?

 I think most young people should delay school—regardless of whether it’s to travel—if they don’t know why they want to go.

 Now, there is nothing more important than education.
 You should, of course, continue educating yourself your entire life.
 Learning should never be confined to just your time in classrooms.
 I constantly attend business and travel conferences, read, listen to podcasts, and speak with experts to advance my own knowledge.
 I’m always working to learn, grow, and educate myself.

-If you’re a driven individual, whether you go attend college or not will not necessarily be an indicator of your future success.
-Take Steve Jobs, Einstein, Mozart, Ford, Mrs. Fields, Bill Gates, Michael Dell, Da Vinci, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg, for example—these individuals have accomplished great things without completing formal learning programs.
+If you’re a driven individual, whether you attend college or not will not necessarily be an indicator of your future success.
+Take Steve Jobs, Einstein, Mozart, Ford, Mrs. Fields, Bill Gates, Michael Dell, Da Vinci, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg, for example.
+These individuals have accomplished great things without completing formal learning programs.
 Why?
-Because they were driven, smart, and understood the value of learning itself.
+Because they were driven and smart, and they understood the value of learning itself.

 But let’s look at some statistics on the growing cost of an education: